polymath-ai/polymath-ai/README.md

 # Polymath Monorepo

 This repository contains all the Polymath Node packages.
-It is set up as a monor, using Node's built-in [workspace](https://docs.npmjs.com/cli/v9/using-npm/workspaces?v=true) capability.
+It is set up as a monorepo, using Node's built-in [workspace](https://docs.npmjs.com/cli/v9/using-npm/workspaces?v=true) capability.

 ## Getting started